joshuaprunier/trite/README.md

 * The import process bypasses MySQL replication so care must be given when restoring a database master or slave.
 * The destination database must be running Percona server 5.1, 5.5, 5.6 or Oracle MySQL 5.6 or MariaDB 5.5, 10.
 * The --export & --apply-log options must be run on the database backup taken with Percona XtraBackup.
 This is checked when a trite server is started otherwise it will exit with an error.
-* Running --export & --apply-log prevents the backup from being used with additional incremental backups.
-An LVM snapshot/restore should get around this.
 * Currently only InnoDB & MyISAM engines are supported by trite.
 Additional engines should be easy to add provided they are supported by XtraBackup.
 * Only basic latin letters in schema and table names is supported.
 However, [unicode character support] (https://github.com/joshuaprunier/trite/issues/12) is planned.
 * The mysql, information_schema and performance_schema are ignored in dump mode.
 * The import process is very verbose and will pollute the MySQL error log with information for every table imported.
+Unfortunately there is no way to prevent this.
 * Import of compressed InnoDB tables is noted as "EXPERIMENTAL" but has worked just fine in my testing.
 Please let me know if you experience otherwise.
-* Table transfer failure is currently detected, cleaned up and the code terminates.
+* Table download failure is currently detected, cleaned up and the code terminates.
 This does not happen under typical use but I plan to add retry code eventually.
 * It is currently up to the human customizing the restore to handle table relationships with regards to foreign key relationships.
 Fk constraints are ignored during the copy process.

 To Do